daleghent/phd2-wiki/CameraSupport.md

 <a name=touptek></a>
 ### ToupTek Cameras ###

 On Windows ToupTek camera support is built-in to PHD2, or you can use the ToupTek's ASCOM camera driver.
 Linux native support should also work, but it has not been tested yet.
-ToupTek stopped providing a 32-bit Mac version of their SDK, so if you are a Mac user please contact ToupTek and encourage them to resume their support for 32-bit Mac.
+On Mac, you'll need the 64-bit version of PHD2 as  ToupTek no longer provides SDK support for 32-bit Macs.